 - The Indian Hill Garden Club provided support with a generous gift of $2,500.

-- Amelia Banister & Carl Stich provided support with a generous gift of $1,000.
+- Amy Banister & Carl Stich provided support with a generous gift of $1,000.

 - The Cincinnati Wildflower Preservation Society provided support with a generous gift of $1,000.

-- Other donors supporting the project include: Judy & Francis Ganance, Hope Taft, Upstream 360, Barb & Mort Nicholson, and Polly Whittaker.
+- Other donors supporting the project include: Hope Taft, Judy & Francis Ganance, Chris Bedel & Suzanne Chouteau, Upstream 360, Christine Hadley, Barb & Mort Nicholson, Polly Whittaker, Elizabeth Huey, Steve & Pam Inglish, and Steve & Ann Bobonick.

-Enjoy our video trailer for this exciting documentary project!
+Here is an older preview video for you to enjoy!
 Special thanks to: Meg Hanrahan, producer; Matthew Davis, Editfreak, editor; and Jenny Trier, narrator.

 Lucy and Annette Braun compiled extensive collections of papers, specimens, drawings, photographs and albums from research and travels that included more than a dozen trips to the American west.
 During the planning phase, Meg Hanrahan explored archives and personal collections at the Cincinnati Museum Center, Lloyd Library and Museum, Miami University, University of Cincinnati, Hunt Botanical Library, and the Smithsonian Institution.
 The academic rigor of the Brauns’ work is simply breathtaking.
 “It’s a treasure hunt that’s allowed us to discover and appreciate Lucy and her sister, Annette — their personalities, wanderings and circles of influence.
 Truly fascinating to explore.”
 Photo: Lucy Braun (right) fords stream during field research in 1910 at Beechwood Camp, Hueston Woods, Ohio.
 Courtesy, Willard Sherman Turrell Herbarium, Miami University.